apache/age-website/src/pages/index.md

   Graph Database for PostgreSQL</h1>

   <h2 class="bannercontnet"><span>
-  Apache AGE is PostgreSQL Graph database extension compatible with PostgreSQL's distributed assets and leverages graph data structures to analyze and use relationships and patterns in data.
+  Apache AGE is a PostgreSQL Graph database extension compatible with PostgreSQL's distributed assets and leverages graph data structures to analyze and use relationships and patterns in data.
   </span> <br/>
   <br>